Pádraig Ó Caoimh: Páirc Uí Chaoimh

 In 1974, a new home for Cork Gaelic games was built in Ballintemple, Cork.
 The stadium, a modern bowl-shaped ground with a covered stand, an open-air stand and two terraces behind each goalpost, had a capacity of 50,000 when it was opened and was the first to be custom-built from scratch by the G.A.A.
 The new stadium was named in Páirc Uí Chaoimh in honour of Pádraig Ó Caoimh.

-In 2015, the forty-year-old stadium was demolished and a new stadium was built on the same site, which opened in 2017.
-The new stadium retains the name Páirc Uí Chaoimh.
+In 2015, the forty-year-old stadium was demolished and a new stadium, retaining the same name, was built on the same site and opened in 2017.